-Best food in Batam: If there are 3 things to experience in Indonesia, it’s beaches, watersports, and food.
+Best food in Batam: There are 3 things to experience in Indonesia, its beaches, watersports, and food.
 Batam Riau, like most of Indonesia, tenders to a variety of local cuisines.
 Cuisines tied up best to its atmosphere – ones unsuited to try elsewhere.

 An old friend of mine, who grew up with me in Batam for almost a decade, came to visit me here.
 He stayed for a week.
 Having a partner in crime, we hit off some of the best cuisines Batam had to offer.

 Some places guests took us out, the others we tried out ourselves – seafood, nasi Padang, bakso, and even a cheap yet amazing food court opposite to Grand Batam!
 As someone who’s tried a lot around – here are Batam food recommendations for your next visit.